ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 The most naive and common approach is to just deploy the dapp to a web server or CDN like Vercel, AWS, Netlify, and Cloudflare.

-For example, [Uniswap deploys](https://github.com/Uniswap/interface/actions/runs/7036990525/job/19150799879#step:11:1) their frontend to Cloudflare Pages (as well as IPFS as we'll see in the section below) and makes the latest version available at https://app.uniswap.org.
+For example, [the Uniswap team deploys](https://github.com/Uniswap/interface/actions/runs/7036990525/job/19150799879#step:11:1) their frontend to Cloudflare Pages (as well as IPFS as we'll see in the section below) and makes the latest version available at https://app.uniswap.org.

 From the perspective of a user, this is arguably the most user-friendly and performant (with Cloudflare’s CDN), at the cost of being the least verifiable.